 Lunch and Dinner

-Most Czechs tend to eat their evening meal at around 7pm on weekdays, as they want to get to bed early so that they can be wide awake the next morning and ready for work.
-Most restaurants in the city do stay open later than this though, with the average closing time being around 10:30pm.
-This time is usually even later on weekends though, as the citizens of Prague head out to eat and don’t have to worry about rising early the next morning.
+Most Czechs tend to eat their evening meal at around 7 pm on weekdays, as they want to get to bed early to be wide awake the next morning and ready for work.
+Most restaurants in the city do stay open later than this, though, with the average closing time being around 10:30 pm.
+This time is usually even later on weekends, though, as the citizens of Prague head out to eat and don’t have to worry about rising early the next morning.

-Most restaurants have printed menu located near to the entrance, so that you can look over what they offer and decide whether anything takes your fancy.
+Most restaurants have printed menu located near the entrance so that you can look over what they offer and decide whether anything takes your fancy.
 Most restaurants in the city also tend to have menus in English and German as well, so that they can capitalize on the booming tourist trade.
 The main items to be found on the menu will be studena jidla (cold dishes), polevky (soup), teple predkrmy (starters), ryby (fish), drubez (poultry), hotova jidla (main courses) and moucniky (desserts).
 In addition to these, a growing amount of restaurants are also offering set menus at lunchtime.

 Many people in Prague are fond of having soup for either lunch or dinner.
-This usually comes in the form of a thick broth, containing meat, vegetables and potatoes, although sometimes light bouillon soups can be found as well.
-One of the most popular styles is potato soup with mushrooms, which is also flavored with carrots, onion, bacon, cabbage, parsley and spices.
+This usually comes in the form of a thick broth containing meat, vegetables and potatoes, although sometimes light bouillon soups can be found as well.
+One of the most popular styles is potato soup with mushrooms, which is also flavoured with carrots, onion, bacon, cabbage, parsley and spices.
 While many people like to have soup for starters in other cities, it is certainly classed as a main course in Prague!

 As you might expect, there are a huge amount of different places in the city that you can head to for a quick drink, with many of them also serving food as well.
-Due to the beauty of the city as a whole, you will be able to find a drinking spot looking out over any of the views that you want, therefore making for a fantastic break from the hustle and bustle.
+Due to the city’s beauty as a whole, you will be able to find a drinking spot looking out over any of the views that you want, therefore making for a fantastic break from the hustle and bustle.

 Less well known than the beer brewed in the Czech Republic is the wine that comes from the region, so trying this when you visit will almost certainly be a new experience.
-The majority of the wine produced in the Czech Republic comes from Monrovia, which has a warm climate and therefore is able to produce a sweet grape with a distinctive taste.
+The majority of the wine produced in the Czech Republic comes from Monrovia, which has a warm climate and therefore can produce a sweet grape with a distinctive taste.
 Many of the locals drink something known as Karlovy Vary, which is made from herbs.
 They also drink the stronger Stara Myslivecka.
 Many Czechs will be found drinking schnapps after dinner.

 In the mind of nearly every Czech citizen, the national food is undoubtedly pork, cabbage and dumplings – something that tastes a lot better than it sounds!
 The dumplings are of the bread variety, meaning that they are light and dainty, while the cabbage is actually more akin to sauerkraut, which has a sour taste that complements the salty pork.
 It is a heavy dish to eat, laden with lots of fat – it isn’t a dish for health freaks – but is also incredibly nourishing and filling.
-The perfect accompaniment for this dish is without doubt a glass of real Czech beer.
+The perfect accompaniment for this dish is, without doubt, a glass of real Czech beer.

 Another popular meal is known as smažený sýr, which is essentially cheese fried in breadcrumbs.
-This was in fact pretty much the only vegetarian dish that was ever found in restaurants, but this has now changed thanks to the tourists visiting the city.
+This was, in fact, pretty much the only vegetarian dish that was ever found in restaurants, but this has now changed thanks to the tourists visiting the city.

 Late Night Snacks

 Finding a bite to eat once standard restaurant hours are over is not always straightforward in Prague.
-The kitchen staff usually like to close down early, particularly on slower evenings, which means that, with the majority of venues, if you have not placed your order for food by 22:00, you may as well wait till break-fast.
+The kitchen staff usually like to close down early, particularly on slower evenings, which means that, with the majority of venues, if you have not placed your order for food by 22:00, you may as well wait till breakfast.
 Many of the KFCs and McDonalds will sell food till at least 00:00.
 In Vinohrady, the Radost club FX is the best late-night choice for dining, with its’ cocktails, coffee drinks and vegetarian dishes till at least 03:00.
-Should you become stuck, you will discover an array of late-evening fast food windows offering pizzas, snacks and gyros all through the night-time at the tram stop at Národní třída, adjacent to the Tescos in New Town.
+Should you become stuck, you will discover an array of late-evening fast-food windows offering pizzas, snacks and gyros all through the night-time at the tram stop at Národní třída, adjacent to the Tescos in New Town.